-In Book 2 of The Analects, Confucius continues his exploration of the qualities required by a leader (君子/jūnzǐ).
-Continue reading Analects Book 2: on leadership qualities
+In Book 2 of the Analects, Confucius continues his exploration of the qualities required by a leader (君子/jūnzǐ).
+Continue reading Analects of Confucius Book 2: Confucius on leadership qualities

 Confucius said: “Watch what they do, observe how they do it, and examine what makes them feel content.
 How then can they conceal their true self?
 How then can they conceal their true self?”